 And here is the finished product.
 Personally I like being able to see the amp and I especially like having the sub mounted off to the side.
 For me this is more aesthetically pleasing than the factory sub.
 Total install time was about five hours (I ran into some unexpected complications) and the total I dropped on this project was a little less than cost of the MTX sub.

-That’s it for Part 1. in Part 2 I’ll talk about the sound, tuning, and my late night stereo shoot out.
+That’s it for Part 1.
+In Part 2 I’ll talk about the sound, tuning, and my late night stereo shoot out.

 The First Aftermarket Additions!